 Do you maintain a Bitcoin wallet?
-Then help the growing Bitcoin community find it among all the others occupying this crowded space: Manage it on WalletMatrix.
+Then you're a vendor!
+Help the growing Bitcoin community find your wallet among the hundreds of others occupying this crowded space by self-managing it on WalletMatrix.

-By keeping wallet information updated, the Bitcoin community benefits by having a reliable source of wallet information to refer to, one that they know will not become stale.
+By keeping the JSON file updated, the Bitcoin community benefits by having a reliable source of wallet information that doesn't become stale.

 Because WalletMatrix enjoys referrals from some popular Bitcoin resources; vendors and maintainers enjoy greater exposure to their projects.
-The same can be said of our REST API when developers connect their apps and render wallet data outside of WalletMatrix itself.
+The same can be said of our REST API when developers connect their apps and present your wallet data outside of WalletMatrix itself.

 Vendors also benefit by shaping future WalletMatrix JSON schema iterations.
 Have your say about the features and options that should become searchable by the Bitcoin community.